#LessBS

 Drop zones bear the brunt of this, especially through the per-tandem fee.
 Those costs are passed on, making skydiving more expensive for everyone.

-A key Dropzone has given up on BS.
+One key Dropzone operator has given up on BS.
 They have decided to go the CAA directly.
-BS seem to have their head in the sand.
+BS seems to have its head in the sand.
 Instead of recognising an existential crisis - they're carrying on as if nothing has happened.

 Staff Are Expensive